 Before the Bubbles

 The Romans initially planted the first vines of Champagne in 57BC.
 For a long time, wines from the region were seen as lesser quality than France’s.
 The quality, however, got progressively better over the following century as Champagne was constantly trying to upstage Burgundy and surpass their quality.
-This rivalry between the regions intensified to a point where civil war seemed inevitable.
+This rivalry between the regions intensified until civil war seemed inevitable.

 However, the great feud finally came to an end with the discovery of sparkling wine and the region’s dedication to producing this new, innovative style of wine.